 - Determining the process for ongoing assessment of the system, including trauma care, patient outcome (adult & pediatric) and compliance with TSA guidelines. - Provide system feedback to Trauma, EMS, and Pediatric Committees.

 CONFIDENTIALITY

-All data will be presented in a HIPAA compliant, de-identified fashion.
+All data will be presented in a HIPAA compliant, de-identified in the spirit of improving trauma care quality.